tangheng05/deltachat-service/README.md

 # Serey Chat Service

-A Node.js / Express microservice that powers the chat features of the Serey marketplace.
+A Node.js / Express microservice that powers the chat features of the Serey platform.
 It exposes a REST API and Server-Sent Events (SSE) stream on top of [Delta Chat](https://delta.chat/) — an email-based, end-to-end encrypted messaging protocol — bridging conventional REST clients with the Delta Chat network via the `@deltachat/stdio-rpc-server` subprocess.